bmatsuo/lmdb-go/README.md

 This package is experimental and the API signature and behavior may change without notice.
 Open questions:

-- How are runtime panics handled inside transaction goroutines?
+- How are runtime panics handled inside Update goroutines?

 ## Key Features